crinis/typo3-docker/README.md

 ## Getting Started

-These instructions will cover usage information for the docker container
+These instructions cover usage information for the Docker image.

 ### Prerequisities